 Earlier this year Nielsen reported that Americans spend an average of 11 hours per day with electronic media.
 And while those experiences keep us entertained, informed and connected, they’re also an assault on our eyes.
 As you probably know, a …Read more

 Unblurring the lines to corrected vision: What your symptoms mean

 If you’re finding the world a little out of focus, take comfort in knowing you’re not alone.
-Roughly 75 percent of Americans experience vision symptoms that require eyeglasses, contact lenses or other care, according to the Vision Council of America.1 …Read more
+Globally, at least 2.2 billion people have a near or distance vision impairment.1 That means most of us are finding it harder to …Read more

 The top 10 visual skills that will improve your golf game